vincode-io/Zavala/docs/_pages/help/Glossary.md

 You can search across all the content in all the Outlines at the same time.
 The search field for Outline Search is located in the Collections View.

+## Personal Knowledge Management

+Sometimes abbreviated as PKM, it is the systematic process of capturing, organizing, connecting, and retrieving your personal information and insights so that the remain useful over time.

 ## Row

 The main building block of an Outline.
 All Rows have a Topic and optionally